-- Programmes are accredited by the Chartered Society of Forensic Sciences and we offer you free membership of the Society from Stage 1 of our programme. - Our new crime scene house allows you to put your skills into practice. - Take a year in industry gaining valuable professional experience before you graduate. - It's possible to spend a year studying abroad. - Expert forensic practitioners deliver additional content.
+- Ranked 5th in The Complete University Guide 2021. - Programmes are accredited by the Chartered Society of Forensic Sciences. - Our fantastic crime scene house means you'll get the chance to apply the skills you've learnt in a real-world environment. - You can spend a year on professional placement gaining valuable experience before you graduate.
+It's also possible to spend a year studying abroad.

 You can take a foundation year if you do not have the grades needed for direct entry to Stage 1 or have not studied science before.
-Modules cover areas such as algebra, graphical methods, chemical reactivity, molecules and analysis, and properties of matter.
+Modules cover core areas of chemistry and maths that underpin the study of forensic science from stage 1 of the programme.
 You study on our Canterbury campus.